Learning from the mistakes of others can help you avoid some pain. That’s why I love reading non-fiction.

 I lost money due to these mistakes.
 But it was worth every penny.
 I consider the money lost as tuition.
 I’m glad the mistakes occurred in my early 20’s when my portfolio value was relatively small.

-Learn from your mistakes and move forward.
-Don’t dwell on them, and don’t repeat them.
+It’s a hard balance to learn from your mistakes and move forward.
 This is a difficult balance, and it is hard.
 Accepting and learning from our mistakes requires self-discipline, the key to building wealth.